msyamkumar/cs220-f21-projects/lab-p12/README.md

 ```

 In options 2 and 3, we have a mix of lists and dicts.
 The important
-thing to remember is this: **regardless of whether the dicts are the
+thing to remember is this: **when the outer data structure is a list, inner
-inner or outer structures, the dict keys will translate to DataFrame
-column names.**
+data structures represent rows (similar to CSVs); when the outer data structure
+is a dict, inner data structures represent columns.** Depending on whether the inner
+data structures represent rows or not, you will get row index and column name information accordingly.

 This means both of these give us the same: